Towards Logarithmic GLSM: The r-spin case: Moduli of twisted stable log maps

 We fix a discrete valuation ring $R$ with the maximal ideal $\fm$ and the residue field $R/\fm$.
 Let $K$ be the quotient field of $R$.
 We have the following version of valuative criterion necessary for properness.

 \begin{proposition} Consider a commutative diagram of solid arrows of underlying stacks

 Possibly after replacing $R$ by a finite extension of DVRs, and $K$ by the induced extension of the quotient field, there exists a dashed arrow making the above diagram commutative.
-Furthermore, such a dashed arrow is unique up to a unique isomorphism. \end{proposition} \begin{proof} The statement above can be proved identically as in \cite{GS13, Ch14}.
-As the proof is quite long, we will only sketch the idea, mainly following \cite{GS13}, and will refer to the corresponding sections of \cite{GS13, Ch14} for details.
+Furthermore, such a dashed arrow is unique up to a unique isomorphism. \end{proposition} \begin{proof} This follows from the same proof as in \cite[Section 6]{Ch14} and \cite[Section 6]{GS13}.
+Indeed, the bottom arrow of \eqref{diag:valuative} provides a family of underlying pre-stable maps over $\spec R$.
+It remains to construct the extension on the level of log structures.

-Denote by $f_{K}\colon \cC_K \to Y$ over $\eta$ the minimal log map induced by the top arrow of (\ref{diag:valuative}) where $\ul{\eta} = \spec K$.
-Similarly, let $\ul{f}_R\colon \ul{\cC}_R \to \ul{Y}$ over $\ul{S} = \spec R$ be the usual pre-stable map induced by the bottom arrow.
-The commutativity of the square of the solid arrows is equivalent to the condition that the restriction $\ul{f}_R|_{\ul{\eta}}$ is the underlying map $\ul{f}_K$.
-To construct the dashed arrow, we need to extend the minimal log map $f_{K}$ to the whole $\ul{S}$ with the underlying map given by $\ul{f}_R$.
-We need to show that possibly after a finite extension, such an extension exists and is unique.

-The first step is to extend the log combinatorial type to the closed fiber over $\spec R/\fm$.
-Following Section \ref{logcombinatorialtype}, the dual graph $\ul{G}$ and the partition $V^{n}(\ul{G})\cup V^{d}(\ul{G})$ is determined by the closed fiber of the underlying map $\ul{f}_{R}$.
-The contact orders at the markings are determined by the discrete data $\beta$.
-It suffices to determine the contact order at each node of the closed fiber which will also determine the partial order $\poleq$ by the discussion in Section \ref{sss:partial-order}.
-Now the contact orders nodes can be determined \'etale locally around each node by the same argument as in \cite[Section 6.2]{Ch14} or \cite[Section 4.1]{GS13}.
-This defines a unique log combinatorial type $G$.

-The second step is to construct a unique log scheme $S$ with the underlying $\spec R$ extending the log scheme $\eta$ such that the fiber $\oM_{S}|_{\spec R/\fm} = \oM(G)$.
+The first step is to extend the log combinatorial type to the closed fiber.
+This can be done identically as in \cite[Section 6.2]{Ch14} or \cite[Section 4.1]{GS13} by studying \'etale locally on the source curve.
+The second step is to construct a log curve over $S$ with $\ul{S} = \spec R$.
 This step can be carried out identically as in \cite[Section 4.2]{GS13}, since it only uses the complement of markings and nodes, and orbifold structures play no role.
-We then obtain a unique morphism $S_R \to S$ where $\cC_R \to S_R$ is the canonical log curve associated to the underlying curve $\ul{\cC}_R \to \ul{S}$.
-Thus pulling back the canonical log curve, we obtain a unique log curve $\cC \to S$.

-Finally, to extend $f_{K}$ to the closed fiber, one needs to construct a morphism $f_R\colon \cC \to Y$ lifting $\ul{f}_R$.
-This can be done using the same argument as in \cite[Seciont 4.3]{GS13} or a similar argument as in \cite[Section 6.3]{Ch14} by first constructing the log map \'etale locally on $\cC$, then gluing them using the canonicity of the construction. \end{proof}
+Finally, the morphism between log structures of the curve and target can be constructed identically as in \cite[Section 4.3]{GS13} and \cite[Section 6.3]{Ch14} by first constructing the log map \'etale locally on the curve, then gluing them using the canonicity of the local construction. \end{proof}